Wedding DJ FAQs — pricing, music, setup, and booking

 -

-With Deluxe Vibes (Nebraska $1,800) or the Wisconsin $1,700 package, yes.
+With Deluxe Vibes (Nebraska $2,000) and Rising Stars ($1,700) or the Wisconsin $1,700 package, yes.
 You pick your DJ from our roster based on availability.
 Want a pre-booking call to make sure the vibe is right?
 Just ask.
 With Friend of the Budget ($1,500), the DJ is assigned two weeks before the wedding, so pre-booking meetings aren't part of that tier.

 About our DJs and music